probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ### Logs

 Our measurement tool generates two distinct log files.
-The first log files logs the following information for each IPFS request:
+The first log file logs the following information for each IPFS request:
 - The timestamp corresponding to the time the request was made.
 - The requested CID.
 - The number of directly connected peers at the time the request returns.